reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 }
 ```
 In the `DataSourceProperties` we build a `Map` with the datasource names as keys and the `DataSource`s as values.
+Now we can add new Tenant to the `application.yml` and the `DataSource` for this new tenant will be loaded automatically
+by starting the application.

 Now we need a way to load the right data source for a tenant, depending on the `tenantId` from the HTTP request.
 For this, we provide our Spring Boot application with a `DataSource` that wraps all of our tenant `DataSource`s: